2alin/biomarkers-ui/README.md

 ## Use of AI

-I used AI as a complement tool of MDN docs and StackOverflow.
+I used AI in tne following cases:

+- A complement tool of MDN docs and StackOverflow.
 Nevertheless, while doing this project, I still browsed those documentation sites as they provide a well structured and trusted information.

-I also used AI to give a code review at the end project creation process: their requested changes were minimal and focused mostly with refactoring utility functions.
+- To give a code review at the end project creation process: their requested changes were minimal and focused mostly with refactoring utility functions.

+- To generate multiple mock designs that follow best practices around clarity and usability.
+This was reinforced with multiple articles that I researched in the web.
+The design that I ended up with was a combination of all the research I made, mocks that I obtained and my analysis as a user.

 ## What to do next with more time

-Many things, but summarizing and in a personal priority order for the current state of the UI:
-- More thoughts in the section that displays detailed information of the clinical result.
-The section above "my notes" input section.
+- Add visual element(s) to the user that represent how far a result is from being 'normal'.
-- More thoughts in the filter and sort control sections: try a unified section.
+- More thoughts in the filter and sort control sections: try menus to reduce space needed.
 - Handle specific data error scenarios: network types and uncompatible data.
 - Component automated tests.
 The heavier the UI, the less we would like to rely on manual tests.
-- Add a details section that provides information to the user about older sample results for the same biomarker.
 - Internationalization.
 Requires also support for automated strings adition and templates.
 - Improve keyboard navigation: if a user closes the drawer, the keyboard focus should be brought back to the the item that opened the drawer.